 Six in 10 Americans say they are fans of professional football, roughly similar to polls in 2012 and up from 50 percent in a 2008 Post poll.
 Fandom for professional football far outpaces professional baseball at 45 percent of Americans and professional basketball at 39 percent.
 Asked which sport is their favorite to watch, 37 percent say football, little changed from 35 percent in a 2012 Post poll and more than triple the percentage who pick baseball or basketball.

-Football’s dangers and drawbacks have not turned away younger fans poised to become the NFL’s core fan base.
-Among Americans between the ages of 18 and 29, 61 percent say they are football fans, roughly the same as the public overall.
-Furthermore, adults under age 30 are the most likely age demographic to say their interest in football has increased, at 41 percent.
+Football's dangers and drawbacks have not turned away younger fans poised to become the NFL's core fan base.
+Among Americans between ages 18 and 29, 61 percent say they are football fans, roughly the same as the public overall.
+Furthermore, adults under age 30 are the most likely demographic to say their interest in football has increased, at 41 percent.

-Poll results indicated professional football fans recognize the danger the sport poses to its players but have chosen to watch, anyway.
+Poll results indicated professional football fans recognize the danger the sport poses to its players but have chosen to watch anyway.
 In July, neuropathologist Anne McKee published a study in the Journal of the American Medical Association in which 110 of 111 brains of former football players had chronic traumatic encephalopathy, or CTE, a degenerative brain disease associated with hits to the head.
-While the study was limited to brains donated by players’ family members, the results built on an already large body of science connecting football to long-term brain damage.
+While the study was limited to brains donated by players' family members, the results built on an already large body of science connecting football to long-term brain damage.

 Americans believe the science by overwhelming majority: 83 percent believe it is either certainly true (45 percent) or probably true that playing football causes brain injuries.
 Among sports fans, 90 percent say head injuries causing long-term health problems for players is a problem for professional football.
-Fully 76 percent say it is a major problem, the highest level of concern among nine problems tested in The Post-UMass Lowell poll.
+Fully 76 percent say it is a major problem, the highest level of concern among nine problems tested in the Post-UMass Lowell poll.

 But the acknowledgment of problems has not prevented Americans from watching.
-Among those who say head injuries are a major problem, 74 percent identify themselves as football fans, 40 percent called themselves “big football fans” and 44 percent say football is their favorite sport to watch.
+Among those who say head injuries are a major problem, 74 percent identify themselves as football fans, 40 percent called themselves "big football fans," and 44 percent say football is their favorite sport to watch.

 Toni Hendershot, a 70-year-old from Montana, said she and her family prohibited her grandson from playing football after watching the movie "Concussion," a film based on the true story of a doctor's struggle to get the NFL to recognize the threat of CTE.
 Hendershot still watches two or three NFL games a week, reconciling the health risks players accept because of the financial incentive.